immersive-web/webxr/explainer.md

 // Restore the page to normal after exclusive access has been released. function OnSessionEnded() {
-  // Restore the canvas to it's original resolution. glCanvas.width = defaultCanvasWidth;
-  glCanvas.height = defaultCanvasHeight;

-  // Ending the session will reject any outstanding commit promises, so if you
+  // Ending the session will stop firing the `VRSession`'s VRFrame callback.
-  // want the animation loop to continue running you'll need to manually queue
-  // up the next frame.
-  window.requestAnimationFrame(OnDrawFrame);
+  // To continue rendering, use the window's AnimationFrame callback window.requestAnimationFrame(OnDrawFrame);
 }
 ```